 Since October 2012, researchers in the ESRI have produced, on a quarterly basis, a measure of rents for the Residential Tenancies Board (RTB).
 The rental index generated is for every private rental property registered with the RTB which numbers approximately 950,000 properties.
-The measure, which covers rents on a quarterly basis from Q3 2007 to Q4 2016, has until now been estimated for three regions; nationally, the Dublin area and outside the Dublin area.
+The measure, which covers rents on a quarterly basis from 2007 quarter 3 to 2016 quarter 4, has until now been estimated for three regions; nationally, the Dublin area and outside the Dublin area.
 The index is also broken down for these regions on the basis of rental pressures for houses versus apartments.

 In December 2016 the RTB approached the ESRI with a request to explore the possibility of generating rental indicators at a more granular regional level.
-Following receipt of detailed regional information which enabled the local electoral area (LEA) location of the individual property to be identified, a series of rental indicators for each LEA over the period Q3 2007 to Q4 2016 is now available.
-In this paper we present the new model used to generate these indicators and we summarise the results for the indicators over the period Q3 2007 to Q4 2016, noting particular trends in the cross-sectional variation of rental movements over the period.
+Following receipt of detailed regional information which enabled the local electoral area (LEA) location of the individual property to be identified, a series of rental indicators for each LEA over the period 2007 quarter 3 to 2016 quarter 4 is now available.
+In this paper we present the new model used to generate these indicators and we summarise the results for the indicators over the period 2007 quarter 3 to 2016 quarter 4 noting particular trends in the cross-sectional variation of rental movements over the period.
 We also compare the results for the new model with the approach used to generate the existing RTB index.
 On an aggregate, national basis, there would appear to be little difference between the two sets of results.
 Finally, we comment on the potential usefulness of these new indicators in addressing regional issues.

 The main policy motivation for developing regional rental indicators is the decision by the Irish Government in late 2016 to introduce "rent pressure zones" (RPZs).
-In these designated zones, the legislation aims to limit rent increases to 4 per cent per annum for a period of three years from 2016.
-They will then be reviewed.
-As of Q1 2017 all of Dublin, Cork and Galway cities along with 23 other towns have been designated RPZs.
+In these designated zones, the pace of rental increases will be restricted to 4 per cent per annum.
+As of 2017Q1 all of Dublin, Cork and Galway cities along with 23 other towns have been designated RPZs.
 The empirical criteria used to identify whether an LEA qualifies as an RPZ are the following:

-- 1. The LEA has to have an annualised growth rate in excess of 7 per cent for four of the last six quarters; and, - 2.
-The LEA's average standardised rent must be above the national average.
+- 1. the LEA has to have an annualised growth rate in excess of 7 per cent for 4 of the last 6 quarters, - 2. and the LEA's average standardised rent must be above the national average.